elenam/track2-functional/Functional.md

 ##### Second call `(holds-for-all? odd?
 [3 4])`

 Now let's see what happens in the second call.
-Since the first element of the vector is odd, the expression `(odd? (first [1 3 4]))` returns true.
-In order to determine the result of the `and`, we need to compute the result of the second part, which is
+In order to determine the result of the `and` in the first call, we need to compute the result of the second part, which is
 ```clojure
 (holds-for-all? odd?
 [3 4])
 ```